zenstruck/foundry/README.md

 $post = PostFactory::new() // Create the factory for Post objects
-    ->published()          // Make the post in a "published" state ->create([             // create & persist the Post object 'slug' => 'post-a' // This test only requires the slug field - all other fields are random data ])
+    ->published()          // Make the post in a "published" state ->create([             // create & persist the Post object 'slug' => 'post-a' // This Post object only requires the slug field - all other fields are random data ])
 ;
 ```